stelzinga/MF/MGT_80.Tools.md

 - Reports

 Introduction
-Explains what the note is about including a list of L1 sections (itself included).
+Explains what the note is about including a list of the above L1 sections (itself included).
+It is possible to omit the list of L1 sections to save space.

 Scribble
-This is a section where anything can be jotted down to either be deleted later, or trasnformed into another note, or moved to another section.
+A section where anything can be jotted down to be deleted, or transformed into another note, or into another section.

 Management Cycle
-The Management Cycle has an L2 section per MC cycle.
+The Management Cycle can have an L2 section per MC cycle i.e., Management.
+Revenue, Cost, Risk, Run, Change and Intel (all optional).
+In addition, it can have the following L2 sections:
-In addition it has a L2 section [## ToDo] whith several L3 sectoins for Special Dates, Things to Learn, and an item per Staff representing items to follow for that staff.
-This list greatly helps the Manager follow current topics.
+- Knowledge
+- Dates
+- My Things, with following blocks using Objective Notation:
+    - Things to highlight in reporting period x Things that were completed in the reporting period / Things being worked on
+    .
+Things not started
+    ~ Things pending with others
+- Staff Things (as many sections as Staff to be tracked), each staff has the same blocks as under Myself above.

+The My Things and Staff Things sections can be used for reporting in L1 section Report, see below.

 Management Improvement
-Management Improvement  has a section per type of Improvement.
+Management Improvement has notes related on how to improve as a manager.

 Planning
-Reflects Management Function Planning, and serves as a scribble for aspects of this Management Function.
-In most cases it just points to [MGt: 01.Planning].
+Reflects Management Function Planning, and serves as a scribble section for aspects of this Management Function.
+In most cases it just points to [MGT: 01.Planning], but during the performance of the Management Cycle, ideas, small projects to improve Planning can be collected here, and later ported to the permanent note or to MSS.

 Organising
-Reflects Management Function Organising, and serves as a scribble for aspects of this Management Function.
-In most cases it just points to [MGt: 02.Organising].
+Reflects Management Function Organising, and serves as a scribble section for aspects of this Management Function.
+In most cases it just points to [MGt: 02.Organising], but during the performance of the Management Cycle, ideas, small projects to improve Organising can be collected here, and later ported to the permanent note or to MSS.

 Leading
-Reflects Management Function Leading, and serves as a scribble for aspects of this Management Function.
-In most cases it just points to [MGt: 03.Leading].
+Reflects Management Function Leading, and serves as a scribble section for aspects of this Management Function.
+In most cases it just points to [MGt: 03.Leading], but during the performance of the Management Cycle, ideas, small projects to improve Leading can be collected here, and later ported to the permanent note or to MSS.

 Controlling
-Reflects Management Function Controlling, and serves as a scribble for aspects of this Management Function.
-In most cases it just points to [MGt: 04.Controlling].
+Reflects Management Function Controlling, and serves as a scribble section for aspects of this Management Function.
+In most cases it just points to [MGt: 04.Controlling], but during the performance of the Management Cycle, ideas, small projects to improve Controlling can be collected here, and later ported to the permanent note or to MSS.

 Day
 Serves as a temporary capture of meeting minutes for meetings not formalised through any dedicated notes, see [## MC].
-It can have an L1 section per meeting.
+It should have an L2 section per meeting.

 Report
-Serves as a permanent storage of Reports.
+An L1 section that serves as a permanent storage of Reports.
 This may not be useful if reports are sent via Mail, in which case an archive of mails can function as repository of past reports.
+It should have an L2 section per Report in the format yyyymmdd as the date the report was finalised and sent.
+The idea is to cut-paste data from the sections under Management Cycle (Myself, Staff xxx,...) to build the report.
 ________________________________________
 ## BuJo MSS (Software)
 MSS, see [## MSS], has 7 Sheets implementing the BuJo concepts discussed above to the Managerial 7, see [MGT: 99.Legend ## Management Cycle].
 BuJO MSS is essentially BuJo logic implemented within the MSS framework.